WebAssembly/design/AstSemantics.md

 different module which necessarily has a separate [types section](BinaryEncoding.md#type-section), and thus index space of types, the signature match must compare the underlying [`func_type`](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/types.ml#L5).
+As noted [above](#table), table elements may also be host-environment-defined values in which case the meaning of a call is defined by the host-environment, much like calling an import.

 In the MVP, the single `call_indirect` operator accesses the [default table](#table).